 You may Like: Important rituals of Jagannath Rath Yatra

 Goddess MahaLakshmi at Gundicha Temple

-Lord Jagannath along with his siblings leaves for a vacation to his aunt’s place and his consort Mahalaxmi is left behind in the main temple.
+Lord Jagannath along with his siblings leaves for a vacation to his aunt’s place and his consort Mahalakshmi left behind in the main temple.
 While leaving he had promised that he would return back the next day, but time passed by and he never came back, nor did he give any information.
-After the 5th Day, Goddess Laxmi became impatient and hence decided to visit the Gundicha temple to see if everything was ok.
+After the 5th Day, she became impatient and hence decided to visit the Gundicha temple to see if everything was ok.